 Many of the so-called competitor product analysis templates on the internet are way too basic for what a product marketer, or competitive intelligence professional needs.
 Typically they are a simple table to hold one to two bullets points on your competitors’ strengths or weaknesses.
 This sort of template is helpful if you’re conducting a competitor analysis for the first time.
 For most of our clients, however, this just doesn’t provide enough depth of analysis to use when building competitive battlecards on product, positioning, or strengths/weaknesses.

-To help, we’ve put together a step-by-step set of instructions on how to use a combination of internal and publicly-available information to compare and analyze your competitor’s product against your own.
+To help, we’ve put together a step-by-step set of instructions on how to use a combination of internal and publicly-available information gathered to compare and analyze your competitor’s product against your own.

 To illustrate the process, we are using two examples throughout this article.
 The first “competitor” we’ll look at is Okta, a B2B SaaS company in the identity verification sector.
 The second is Liberty Mutual, an American diversified global insurer.
-We choose Liberty Mutual as our second example to demonstrate how you can conduct product analysis beyond typical software products.
+We chose Liberty Mutual as our second example to demonstrate how you can conduct product analysis beyond typical software products.

-To start, go to your competitor’s product page on their website and collect every piece of information you can on their products and features.
+To start, go to your competitor’s product page on their website and gather every piece of information you can on their products and features.
 Try to take note of both the products that they offer and also the value that each of these products adds.
 Getting a good grasp of your competitor’s products is great, but its equally important to recognize the direction they are going with these products.

 Without a deeper understanding of value, you’ll just have a list of products – which isn’t super useful.
 Each product should be reinforced with further information including a description of your competitor’s products, and notes about the marketing material/value statements used on their website, to support these products.